-Said Salhi is Professor of Management Science and Operational Research at Kent Business School (UK) and Head of the Management Science research group.
-He is also Director of the Centre for Logistics and Heuristic Optimisation (CLHO) which he established.
-He developed and is Programme Director for the MSc in Logistics and Supply Chain Management.
+Said Salhi is Professor of Management Science and Operational Research at Kent Business School (UK) and former Head of the Management Science research group.
+Said is the Director of the Centre for Logistics and Heuristic Optimisation (CLHO) which he established.
+He also developed the MSc in Logistics and Supply Chain Management for which he originally acted as its Director of Studies.

-Prior to his appointment to Kent in 2005, Said was at the University of Birmingham in the School of Mathematics for 15 years where he acted as the Head of the Management Mathematics Group.
-He obtained his BSc in Mathematics at Algiers's University, MSc and PhD in OR at Southampton and Lancaster respectively.
+Prior to his appointment at Kent in 2005, Said was positioned at the University of Birmingham in the School of Mathematics for 15 years where in the latter years he acted as the Head of the Management Mathematics Group.
+He obtained his BSc in Mathematics at Algiers's University, MSc and PhD in OR at Southampton (Institute of Mathematics) and Lancaster (School of Management) respectively.

-Said has a rich experience in PhD supervision with 25 PhD students successfully completed coming from various countries, cultures, age and gender.
+Said has a rich experience in PhD supervision with 25 PhD students successfully completed coming from various countries, cultures, age and genders.

 Said is a fellow of the OR Society (FORS), the IMA (FIMA) and CILT (FCILT), an executive member of the NATCOR, a member of COPIOR, Informs, EWGLA and ISOLDE.
 He is also an Associate Editor of the IMA Journal of Management Mathematics and sits on several other editorial boards.

-Said's recent grants as PrincipIe Investigator is for a 30 month KTP with Priority Freight (September 2015-March 2018), and as Lead Researcher for a 30 months KTP with Parker Steel (November 2016-April 2019).
+Said's recent grants as Principle Investigator is for a 30 month KTP with Priority Freight (September 2015-March 2018), and as Lead Researcher for a 30 months KTP with Parker Steel (November 2016-April 2019).

 Kent Business School